Rafiuth/AnvilPacker/USAGE.md

 ### RepDataEncMode
 Reproducible data (lighting and heightmaps) can be encoded in one of the following ways:
 - **strip**: Remove it completely.
-The decoder will attempt to reconstruct it or leave it for the game to recompute if possible.
+The decoder will attempt to reconstruct it, or leave it for the game to recompute if possible.
 Not recommended for modded worlds.
 - **keep**: Don't touch it, just compress it with Brotli.
-This is the safest option for light data.
-In normal worlds, it takes about 15% of the file size.
+This is the safest option.
+In normal worlds, light data takes about 15-20% of the file size, and heightmaps 5-10%.
 - **delta**: Encode differences from the data the decoder would reconstruct.
-This gives smaller files and is lossless, but **there is no guarantee that future versions will decode it correctly**.
-Use it at your own risk ¯\\\_(ツ)\_/¯
+This may result in smaller files and is lossless, but **there is no guarantee that future versions will decode it correctly**.
+Use it at your own risk.
+- **auto**: If all blocks are known, this option behaves as `strip`; otherwise, as `keep`.

-The decoder needs to know certain block attributes such as light emission/opacity and heightmap opacity to reconstruct this data.
-The encoder will source them from either a registry of known vanilla blocks, or estimate them based on existing data.
+To recompute this data, the decoder needs to know block attributes, such as light emission/opacity, heightmap opacity, and shape for directional lighting.
+They are sourced from either a registry of known vanilla blocks, or estimated based on existing data, by the encoder. (estimation does not support directional lighting)

 In some cases, the estimated values will be inaccurate, which may result in wrong or glitchy lighting in the decoded world.
-If the target world version is >= 1.14.4, the decoder can be configured to leave the light data to be recomputed by the game using `--dont-lit`.
-This may degrade loading speed [unconfirmed], but will always produce correct results.
-[Starlight](https://github.com/Tuinity/Starlight) could be used to speedup load times.
+If the target world version is 1.14.2+, the decoder can be configured to leave the light data to be recomputed by the game using `--dont-lit`.
+This may degrade loading speed, but will always produce correct results.
+In this case, [Starlight](https://github.com/Tuinity/Starlight) could be used to speedup load times.

-For lighting, the default is `keep` because the current decoder implementation doesn't handle block shapes.

 ## Solid Compression
 By default, some files are concatenated together, and compressed into "blobs".
 This can be disabled with the `--no-blobs` switch.